STORM-IRIT/Plane-Detection-Point-Cloud/README.md

 ### Compilation

-To compile the code and install the programs in `/usr/local/bin` run the following commands
+To download the project, compile the code and install the programs in `/usr/local/bin` run the following commands
 ```
 git clone git@github.com:ThibaultLejemble/Plane-Detection-Point-Cloud.git
 cd Plane-Detection-Point-Cloud